 A Trump Medicare Advantage Plan

 Birth rates and life expectancy are critical markers for the overall health of a nation.
 Our health care needs are being violated.
-Our babies are dying at a rate 71% higher than comparable nations.
+Our babies are dying at a rate that is 71% higher than comparable nations.
 A new U.C.
-Berkely study show that if we survive the neonatal period and live to age 25, those of us who are working in every income bracket and of every race and ethnic background are more likely to have a shorter life span.
-This includes all of the opiod edicition and every other illnesses.
+Berkely study shows that if we survive the neonatal period and live to age 25, those of us who are working in every income bracket and of every race and ethnic background are more likely to have a shorter life span.
+This includes all of the opioid addiction and every other illness.
 This decline has been going on for the last eight years.
 Like Influenza, this is the silent epidemic.

 Our OASDI Medicare Fund Trustees have notified the Trump Administration that the Medicare Trust Fund will have to rely on the general fund, rather than payroll-tax revenues starting in 2026.
-The Medicare Trust Fund now covers almost 58.7 Million seniors.
+The Medicare Trust Fund now covers almost 58.7 million seniors.
 And, in 2030, the T.H.
-Chan School of Public Health at Harvard projects that Fifty percent of all Americans will be be obese and one quarter of those Americans will be grossly obese.
-Also in 2030, the number qualifying for Medicare will have almost doubled.
+Chan School of Public Health at Harvard projects that Fifty percent of all Americans will be obese, and one-quarter of those Americans will be grossly obese.
+Also, in 2030, the number qualifying for Medicare will have almost doubled.
 This is the BOMB the American people are sitting on!
-This situation is as serious as the Coronavirus and we must act as boldly to defuse it.
+This situation is as serious as the Coronavirus, and we must act as boldly to defuse it.

 Now we vote for politicians who tell us they care about our health.
-We spend $3.65 Trillion Dollars a year, yet our elected officials and presidential candidtes pursue proposals that will NOT pass the House of Representatives or the Senate.
-In the meantime, our babies are dying, our productive lives are being cut short and we are getting so fat that we have a crisis with chronic illness.
+We spend $3.65 Trillion Dollars a year, yet our elected officials and presidential candidates pursue proposals that will NOT pass the House of Representatives or the Senate.
+In the meantime, our babies are dying, our productive lives are being cut short, and we are getting so fat that we have a crisis with chronic illness.
 Medicare is running out of money.
-And, now on top of it all we have the Coronavirus.
+And, now, on top of it all, we have the Coronavirus.
 This is absolute insanity.
-We Americans must wake up to the fact that we are collectively being screwed and we need to clean House.
+We Americans must wake up to the fact that we are collectively being screwed, and we need to clean house.